supercoderz/pyflightdata/docs/source/quickstart.rst

 Once you have this information, you might want to inspect the flights before and after this route for a particular aircraft.

 .. code-block :: python
+    :linenos:

+    # get the last 5 flights for the aircraft VT-ANL
+    # this is an Air India aircraft
     api.get_history_by_tail_number('VT-ANL')[-5:]

+You can also get the information about the aircraft itself like its age etc.

+.. code-block :: python
+    :linenos:

+    # get the information for a particular aircraft using tail number
+    api.get_info_by_tail_number('VT-ANL')